 Before joining JSU, Johnson was the associate registrar at Plymouth State University in Plymouth, New Hampshire.
 In his role, he worked closely with the academic campus communities to improve the student experience in relation to graduation and curriculum implementation.
 Johnson was also able to administer registration strategies that were vital to student retention.
 Often working closely with the university registrar and provost, Johnson was instrumental in the cohesion of academic advising and student success.

 In 2019, Johnson attained his Doctorate of Philosophy in urban higher education leadership from Jackson State.
 His research focused on the upward mobility and continued success of nontraditional students who have completed degrees at the two-year college level and desire to matriculate into four-year institutions of higher learning.
-Furthermore, Johnson recently pioneered qualitative research on the non-completion of academic programs from students permitted to participate in commencement ceremonies.

 “As a life-long learner, I strive to continually implement intentional strategies that would outlive myself.
 I love the work within the registrar’s office as the students are ours for life,” he says.

 A native of Pine Bluff, Arkansas, Johnson holds a Bachelor of Science and Master of Science in urban and regional planning from Alabama A&M University.
 He also has a Master of Science in agriculture from Southern Arkansas University.

 Regarding his new position, Johnson shares that there is no time greater than the present to work with the Jackson State University community in an effort to ensure the success of all current and future students given the “new normal” of the COVID-19 pandemic.